malakacp/Malaka/_pages/about.md

   image_circular: false # Change to true if you prefer a circular headshot

 news: false
-selected_papers: true # Automatically displays your top patents below this bio
+selected_papers: false # Automatically displays your top patents below this bio
 social: false
 ---